Combination Feeding 101: Breastfeeding and Formula Feeding Schedules

 In general babies eat when they’re hungry and will stop when they get full.

 Babies will also usually signal that they are hungry by rooting, suckling, sucking on hands, opening their mouth and crying.
+Learning your baby’s hunger cues is a vital skill and top breastfeeding tip for first time moms.

 It is important to talk to your baby’s doctor to get the best idea of how much formula to give your baby based on their growth curve, age and weight.

-With that said, a simple guideline (not a rule) to go by to help you roughly estimate about how much formula a baby might need based on weight – is to give a baby 2.5 ounces of formula per 1 lbs. of body weight daily.
+A simple guideline (not a rule) to go by to help you roughly estimate about how much formula a baby might need based on weight – is to give a baby 2.5 ounces of formula per 1 lbs. of body weight daily.
 (5)

 Breastfeeding and Formula Feeding Schedule